Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Robinhood’s stock data is far from comprehensive and its charting technology is too primitive to provide a close reading of stock performance.
 Here are some of the tools the Robinhood platform is missing:

-Charting indicators.
+- Charting indicators.
 Robinhood’s candlestick charts are rudimentary at best.
-With only four technical indicators to choose from, the platform’s charts are missing many essential indicators, including volume-weighted average price.
+With only five technical indicators to choose from, the platform’s charts are missing many essential indicators, including volume-weighted average price.
 Compare this to Webull’s 50 indicators, TradingView’s 100 indicators or Zacks Trade’s 120 indicators.

 Benefits and drawbacks to consider before attempting to day trade on Robinhood: